andymckay/beyond-cars/content/amsterdam.md

 👆 Protest in central Amsterdam

-1973 was also at the time of the Oil Crisis [^3], so a fortunate time to complain about cars and focus on cycling as the cost of filling a car quadrupled.
+1973 was also at the time of the Oil Crisis [^3], so a fortunate time to complain about cars and focus on cycling as the cost of filling a car quadrupled with petrol.
 When you have a large number of people protesting, you also get city designers and planners which means you also get ideas and support across the political spectrum.

+It took time to change, it wasn't overnight, but at a critical point of Dutch development, they decided not to focus on the car as their primary mode of transport.
+They decided not to tear down large parts of their city to make space for cars, unlike so many other cities in North America.

 ---

-Fast forward almost 50 years and the result is about 66% of [^4] travel in Amsterdam is by bike and only 19% is by car and its moving towards getting rid of most or all trips in the city centre.
+Fast forward almost 50 years and the result is about 66% of [^4] travel in Amsterdam is by bike and only 19% is by car and it's moving towards getting rid of most or all trips in the city centre.
 It's like they are trying to ban cars.

 The Dutch made a choice to be the way they are.
 It's up to us to make the same choice.